jncraton/operating-systems-cpsc4420/last-lecture.md

 - People will offer to pay you to help them follow their dreams
 - Determine the purpose of your life and work to live it out
-- Your purpose should be more than personal wealth, safety, and security
+- Your purpose can be more than personal wealth, safety, and security

 ---